maropu/spark-data-repair-plugin/README.md

 $ cd spark-data-repair-plugin

 # This repository includes a simple wrapper script `bin/python` to create
-# a virtual environment to resolve the required dependencies (e.g., Python 3.7 and PySpark 3.2),
+# a conda virtual environment to resolve the required dependencies
+# (e.g., Python 3.7 and PySpark 3.2), and then
-# then launch a Python VM with this plugin.
+# launch a Python VM with our plugin.
 $ ./bin/python

 Welcome to